cdstg/saproject/README.md

 [https://docs.stripe.com/testing](https://docs.stripe.com/testing)

-##
+## Solution Approach
+After reviewing the requirements, reading the Stripe documentation and running the supplied Python boilerplate application I concluded that the Payment Intents API would be the best method to meet the requirements.

+Thsi will allow the application to be extend and integrate wirth other features later on.

+I decided ot build the application in PHP with the framework as this will make it more flexible should we need to add database features authentication and other features later on.
+I chose the [codeigniter framework](https://codeigniter.com/) as its quite fast when compared to some other.

+As the projecty required  the application to run standaone I created a docker container ss tha  person running or testing the application would not need to have PHP installed and the other requirements for the appalction.
+The application can running locally under PHP as long at the application requirements are meet that are explained in the [Running the Application](#running-the-aaplication).

 ## How the solution works

+The customer enters the site, and the default control displays the default view with a listing of the books for sale.

+The customer selects a book to purchase, on clicking the purchase button it does a form post to the checkout controller which has the products and prices hard coded.

+The checkout controller calls the Payment Intents API create method which returns the Intent and a customer secret.
+It then displays the checkout view where the Stripe form will display.

+The checkout view includes the Stripe JS library as well as  initialising  the Stripe elements that are then displayed to the customer (This is embedded on the  HTML page via an Iframe)

+The Customer enters their card details, and they are validated and then when they click pay the stripe.confirmPayment() method  is called by JavaScript.

+This method decides if the payment is a success or failure.
+If the payment failed the error is trapped and displayed to the customer where they can try again.

+If the payment is successful a Charge is created on the Stripe backend and the JavaScript issues a redirect to the `return_url`  with the Payment Intent ID provided as a GET parameter.

-The application uses the Payment Intents API to create the intent to pay and received the information about the payment with the Charges API
+The Success controller calls the Payment Intents API to receive the information about the payment, and additionally it calls the Charges API to obtain additional information and then displays the success view.

 ## Challenges
-The main challenge I had was working out how to retrieve the email address I had set under the Billing Address in the Intent. as the paymentIntents->retrieve did not provide that.
+The main challenge I had was working out how to retrieve the email address I had set under the Billing Address in the Intent. as the paymentIntents->retrieve did not provide that information.

+When I realised that a Charge had been created I could retrieve that information using the Charges APi as the chargeid is in the Intent object that was retried.

-I also had to familiarize my self with the Methods and Attributes of the Intents API as previously I had only used the now Deprecated Stripe Charges API.
+I also had to familiarise myself with the Methods and Attributes of the Payments Intents API as previously I had only used the now Deprecated Stripe Charges API.

 ## Resources used

-The followig are links to the Stripe Documantion for the API's used in the appication.
+The following are links to the Stripe Documentation for the APIs used in the application.

 - [Stripe Web Elements](https://docs.stripe.com/payments/elements)
 - [How Payment Intents work](https://docs.stripe.com/payments/paymentintents/lifecycle)